Compaq: 2002–2013

 In 2009, HP sold part of Compaq's former headquarters to the Lone Star College System.

 On August 18, 2011, then-CEO of HP Léo Apotheker announced plans for a partial or full spinoff of the Personal Systems Group.
 The PC unit had the lowest profit margin although it accounted for nearly a third of HP's overall revenues in 2010.
 HP was still selling more PCs than any other vendor, shipping 14.9 million PCs in the second quarter of 2011 (17.5% of the market according to Gartner), while Dell and Lenovo were tied for second place, each with more than a 12% share of the market and shipments of over 10 million units.
 However, the announcement of the PC spinoff (concurrent with the discontinuation of WebOS, and the purchase of Autonomy Corp. for $10 billion) was poorly received by the market, and after Apotheker's ouster, plans for a divestiture were cancelled.
 In March 2012, the printing and imaging division was merged into the PC unit.
 In October 2012, according to Gartner, Lenovo took the lead as the number one PC manufacturer from HP, while IDC ranked Lenovo just right behind HP.
 In Q2 2013, Forbes reported that Lenovo ranked ahead of HP as the world's number-one PC supplier.

-In 2013, HP discontinued the Compaq brand in North America entirely.
+HP discontinued the Compaq brand entirely in North America and Europe in 2013.

 2013–present

-After the Compaq brand was discontinued in North America, Globalk (a Brazilian-based retailer and licensing management firm) started a partnership with HP in 2013 to re-introduce the brand with a new line of desktop and laptop computers.
+After the discontinuation of the Compaq brand in North America and also in Europe, Globalk (a Brazilian-based retailer and licensing management firm) started a partnership with HP in 2013 to re-introduce the brand with a new line of desktop and laptop computers.
 The brand has since been relicensed to Positivo Tecnologia (a Brazilian-based computer technology company) on April 13, 2021.

 In 2015, Grupo Newsan (an Argentinian-based company) acquired the brand's license, along with a $3 million investment, and developed two new lines of Presario notebooks for the local market over the course of the year.
 In March 2019, the website for Compaq's Argentine division went offline; the last archived copy of the site was made in October 2018, featuring the same models that were first introduced in 2016.

 In 2018, Ossify Industries (an Indian-based company) entered a licensing agreement with HP to use the Compaq brand name for the distribution and manufacturing of Smart TV sets.

+In 2019, Triden Corp (a Mexican-based company) licensed the rights to use the Compaq name on mobile electronics such as Android-based phones, tablets, smart TVs and Bluetooth speakers.